chelsea6502/BeebEater/README.md

 If you’d using some other non-CoolTerm serial monitor, you’ll need to make some changes to the settings:
  * 115200 baud rate, 8 data bits, no parity, 1 stop bit.
  * Enable handling of backspace/delete characters.
-Otherwise characters will not delete!
+Otherwise characters will not delete.
  * Interpret the Enter/Return key as ‘CR’, not ‘CR+LF’.
 Otherwise your cursor will get misaligned.
  * Ignore the ‘Line Feed’ (LF) character.
 Otherwise, lines will have twice as much spacing.
   * (Optional) Set the serial monitor to clear the screen when ‘0xFF’ is received.
-This means the `CLS` command will clear the screen!
+This means the `CLS` command will clear the screen.

 # Installation
 ## The quick way